zewei94yomi/msc-project/src/orders/README.md

 # 1. Overview

-- Order Generator is used to simulate the process of drone food delivery.
+- Order Generator is used to simulate the process of generating new food delivery orders.

-- Order Generator will automatically generate food delivery orders based on population density (PD) in fixed areas.
+- Order Generator will automatically generate food delivery orders based on population density (PD) on a map.
 Areas with high PD are more likely to generate food delivery orders, while areas with low PD are less likely to generate food delivery orders.

 - According to OOP's principles, Order Generator will only generate orders.